 Diagnosis and evaluation

 Physical examination is important for determining the volume status of the patient.
 A patient with peripheral pitting oedema, pulmonary crackles on auscultation, elevated jugular pressure, hepatosplenomegaly and/or a recent increase in body weight has fluid overload (hypervolaemia).
-Diuretics are only necessary if the patient is fluid overloaded.

 Assess the functional capacity